Alan Hewitt: Actors' Equity Association

 Hewitt became a member of Actors' Equity Association in 1934, gaining membership on its council in 1940.
 He served on the council until 1951 and was also on several committees during that span.
 An obituary noted, "He helped to establish the employment survey for performers in the American theater and frequently wrote letters and articles about actors' rights as professionals."

 Death

 Hewitt died of cancer on November 7, 1986, at Memorial Sloan Kettering Cancer Center in New York City.
-He was survived by his mother, Hortense B. (Baum) Hewitt (1892-1988) of Englewood, N.J., and a brother, Robert W. Hewitt (1919-2013) of Hillsdale, N.J.
+He is interred in Union Field Cemetery, Ridgewood, New York.
+He was survived by his mother, Hortense B. (Baum) Hewitt (1892–1988) of Englewood, N.J., and a brother, Robert W. Hewitt (1919–2013) of Hillsdale, N.J.
 His father William predeceased him by about 40 years.

 Papers

 Hewitt's papers were donated to Dartmouth College by his estate.
 The material housed at the Dartmouth College Library includes "programs, scripts, clippings, sides, reviews, correspondence, playbills, photographs and tapes."
 It occupies 22 boxes.